flexera-public/policy_templates/security/security_groups/ports/README.md

-### Open high order ports or specific ports Policy
+### Reserved Instances Utilization

 **What it does**
-This Policy Template monitors your security group for any open ports above 1024.
-It will notify only if a port above 1024 has been opened or any in a specific range, specified in `Port Range` field.
+This Policy Template leverages the RI report.
+It will notify only if utilization of a RI falls below the value specified in the `Utilization` field.
 It will email the user specified in `Email address to send escalation emails to`